 OBP publishes monographs and textbooks in any area of the Humanities and Social Sciences and are also accepting book proposals in science, mathematics, and medicine.
+We do not publish doctoral dissertations.
 Our standard is at least as high as that of the most prestigious academic presses.
 To ensure that only submissions of the highest quality are published, generally we employ the referee system described below.
 However our aim is to identify the best, or develop what can become the best, in discussion with the author and advisers, not just to follow a mechanistic procedure.
 So we encourage authors of quality manuscripts who may be inexperienced to get in contact with us to discuss their work.

 A submission will only be considered where the manuscript has not been offered for publication elsewhere.
 There is no word limit or limit in the number of images included in our books, and other materials, including additional text, visual images (static and moving), and audio, can be added online if they would enhance the work.